How A Homegrown Documentary Fellowship Is Amplifying Voices That Are Seldom Heard

 Stills from 'Koro Gochongni' by Pranami Rajbangshi & 'All That We Own' by Aprajita Gupta

 Rough Edges' films take us into the unfiltered lives of how people actually live unlike the caricatured depictions we see in the media that are structured upon stereotypes and idealistic notions.
-They subvert misguided beliefs that link feminine liberation to being a girl-boss and dominating the world.
+They subvert misguided beliefs that link gender justice to being a girl-boss and dominating the world.
 And take us to a more realistic and poignant place - like the lives of small town women who have their own quiet rebellion though joyful female friendships and a nurturing, reliable community.

 While each 'Uncode' film represents an individual voice and expression, the films together provoke an in-depth exploration of the truths of our complicated existence.
 They acknowledge and celebrate the diversities of our beings and recognise the many textures of our experiences.
 The films shed light on the tyranny of persistent patriarchies, the barriers and stereotypes that emerge in interaction with our caste, class, race, religion, work, disability and sexual orientation, giving us an authentic depiction of individual and collective desires, resistances and solidarities.